Women's Murder Club (novel series): Television

 The first book in the series, 1st to Die, had previously been a TV movie starring Tracy Pollan.

-In 2007, the books were adapted to a television police procedural drama by the same name, which ran from October 12, 2007, through May 13, 2008 and starred Angie Harmon.
+In 2007, the books were adapted into a television police procedural drama by the same name, which ran from October 12, 2007, through May 13, 2008 and starred Angie Harmon.

 Games

 Four games based on the books have been released for the PC – #1: Death in Scarlet, #2: A Darker Shade of Grey, #3: Twice in a Blue Moon, and #4: Little Black Lies.
 In addition, a video game called Women's Murder Club: Games of Passion has been released for the Nintendo DS.